Cubit-AS/release-notes/README.md

 - Describe scenarios where these examples can be applied.

 ## Contact
-For further information or queries, contact Øyvind Bråthen at [brathen@cubit.no](mailto:brathen@cubit.no).
+For further information or queries, contact Mindaugas Guzas at mindaugas@cubit.no